tldraw sync

 if (legacyData) {

-// convert your old data to a TLStoreSnapshot
+// Convert your old data to a TLStoreSnapshot.

 const snapshot = convertOldDataToSnapshot(legacyData)

-// load it into the room
+// Load it into the room.

-const room = new TLSocketRoom({ initialSnapshot: snapshot })
+const room = new TLSocketRoom({ storage })

-// save an updated copy of the snapshot in the new place
+// Save an updated copy of the snapshot in the new place

-// so that next time we can load it directly
+// so that next time we can load it directly.

-await saveRoomData(roomId, room.getCurrentSnapshot())
+await saveRoomData(roomId, storage.getSnapshot())

-// optionally delete the old data
+// Optionally delete the old data.

 await deleteLegacyRoomData(roomId)

-// and finally return the room
+// And finally return the room.

 return room